JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/4_Fullscreen_Video.md

       - Reference：[How do I create an ad placement?](https://www.pangleglobal.com/jp/help/doc/5e62079cfe8738000fd184cf)

-**Note: 'Fullscreen Video Ads' mentioned here is named as 'Interstitial Video Ads' on Pangle's platform.**

 ### Pangle Platform Parameter Setting：
 - `Orienation`: Select the orientation of the video.